-Whether your home is modern or historic, transforming it to meet your current and future needs is something we are uniquely qualified to do.
-Leveraging our extensive knowledge of architectural and design history, we’ll apply innovative design solutions to your existing space.
+Whether your home is modern or historic, we are uniquely qualified to transform it to meet your current and future needs.
+Drawing on our extensive knowledge of architectural and design history, we’ll apply innovative design solutions to your existing space.
 Concentrating on use, proportion, and perspective, we’ll establish a relationship between what is familiar and what’s possible, to help a new space immediately feel like home.
 While making the most of your home’s potential, we’ll employ energy-efficient and sustainable practices whenever possible.

 MADISON HEIGHTS BUNGALOW